Bentroen/GMPython/README.md

    >
    > Keep in mind, however, that some modules are used during the Python initialization, and some are required by the `json` module. **Removing any of those will cause the extension to fail or even crash your game.** Make sure to use the `python39_minimal.zip` file included in the release as a base on what files to include, then add any other modules you need.

-7. If you want to have your Python files somewhere other than your game's root folder, open `python39._pth` and add the path to the folder to look for packages.
+7. If you want to have your Python files somewhere other than your game's root folder, open `python39._pth` and add the path to look for packages at.

 8. In GameMaker, replace each file in the extension as appropriate.